-Also, he suggests that people should start selling a product that they are passionate about.
+Also, he suggests that people should start selling items that they are passionate about.
 Since they are fully informed about the product, it will be much easier for them to sell the product to their audience.

-For example, if you are selling mountain climbing shoes, you can branch out to selling related products like harnesses, ropes, and others.
+For example, if you are selling mountain climbing shoes, you can branch out to selling items in the niche that are related like harnesses, ropes, and others.

 Wrapping it up

 At the same time, your research should provide you all the information you need to know to make it easier for you to succeed.

 I also suggest that you read up on the case studies featured above.
 They'll help you understand the level of commitment you should have to make the same amount of money, if not more!

 And be sure to find out our answer to the question – do you need a business license to sell on Amazon?

 If after all this, you're curious what can I sell on Amazon without approval – check out our list of 23 open and ungated categories.